 The endless flow of random variables

 Both aspects of this commitment -- the curve as underlying reality of events, and the normalized expression of curves in functions whose parameters shape the curve -- begin to shift in techniques such as MCMC.
 In particular, following Deleuze's discussion of the monad as distributive number, we might say that the probability distributions now function less as the collective form of individuals, and more as the distributive form of individuals across increasingly complex and folded surfaces.
 We saw above that MCMC inaugurates 'a world where “exact” now means “simulated”' (C. Robert and Casella 2008,18).
 This comment links an analytical quality -- exactitude -- with a calculative, modelling process -- simulation.
 But rather than attesting to the pre-eminence of simulation, we should see techniques such as MCMC as ways of exploring the concavities and convexities, the surfaces and volumes generated by random variables.
 Put more statistically, MCMC maps the contoured and folded surfaces that arise as flows of data or random variables come together in one joint probability distribution.
 These surfaces, generated by the combinations of mathematical functions or probability distributions are not easy to see or explore, except in the exceptional cases where calculus can deliver a deductive analytical ‘closed form’ solution to the problems of integration: finding the area and thereby estimating the distribution function for one variable.
 By contrast, MCMC effectively simulates some important parts of the surface, and in simulating convoluted volumes, loosens the analytical ties that bind probability to certain well-characterised analytical regular forms such as the normal curve.
 In this simulation of folded and multiplied probability distributions, the lines between objective and subjective, or aleatory and epistemic probability, begin to shift not towards some total computer simulation of reality but towards a re-folding of probability through world and experience.
+The subjective and the objective undergo an ontological transformation in which calculation lies neither simply on the side of the knowing subject nor inheres in things in the world.
+These practices perhaps make those boundaries radically convoluted.

 Figure shows two plots.
 The histogram on the left shows the occurrence 10,000 computer generated random numbers between 0 and 1, and as expected, or hoped, they are more or less uniformly distributed between 0 and 1.
 No single number is much more likely than another.
 This is simulation of the simplest probability distribution of all, the uniform probability distribution in which all events are equally likely.
 The uniform distribution could be assigned to a random variable.
 The plot on the right derives from the same set of 10,000 random numbers, but shows a different probability distribution in which events mapped to numbers close to 0 are much more likely than events close to 1.
 What has happened here?
 The reshaping of the flow of numbers depends on a very simple multiplication of the simulated uniform distribution by itself: